veer66/bhasati/README.md

-# bhasati
+# Bhasati
-Bhasati is a Mastodon client for desktop written in Ruby
+Bhasati is a Mastodon client for desktop written in Ruby.

+## Status

+It is not usable yet.